origin

 the second biggest city in Andhra Pradesh.

-In 1943 Sir C.R.Reddy, felicitating Bishop Ignatius Mummadi after his Episcopal Consecration as the new and second Bishop of Guntur, suggested to him to strive for the establishment of a Jesuit College in Vijayawada area, like Loyola College, Madras (Chennai), as if to make amends for his decision to shift the establishment of Andhra University from the originally intended location of Vijayawada area (which he called ‘Blazewada’ for its hot summers) to Visakhapatnam (as a single piece of the required vast area of land could not be acquired in Vijayawada area within the stipulated time).
+Towards the end of October 1943 Sir C R Reddy, felicitating Bishop Ignatius Mummadi after his Episcopal Consecration as the new and second Catholic Bishop of Guntur, suggested to him to strive for the establishment of a Jesuit College in the centrally located Vijayawada area, like Loyola College, Madras (Chennai), as if to make amends for his decision to shift the establishment of Andhra University from the originally intended location of Vijayawada area to Visakhapatnam (as a single piece of required vast area of land for a University could not be acquired in the fertile Vijayawada area within the stipulated time).

-Sir C.R.Reddy made this suggestion to Bishop Ignatius because until then the Telugu Students, in general, had been going to the Jesuit Colleges in the Tamil speaking area of the Madras State for quality education.
+Sir C R Reddy made this suggestion to Bishop Ignatius because until then the Telugu Students had been going to the Jesuit Colleges in the Tamil speaking area of the Madras State for quality education.

-Bishop Ignatius Mummadi since then started his relentless efforts to plead with the local Jesuit Superiors repeatedly for the same, but to no avail.
-Hence, he made it a point to meet the very Rev.Fr.John Baptist Janssens, the then Superior General of the Jesuits in Rome, during his “Ad Limina” visit in 1948 and pleaded with him convincingly for starting a local Jesuit College in Andhra area of the then Madras State in Independent India; and the Jesuit General mandated the local Superiors to oblige the sincere request of the Bishop.
+Bishop Ignatius Mummadi since then started his relentless ef- forts for the same writing to the Jesuit Vice Provincial Superior in Madurai, but to no avail.
+Hence, he made it a point to meet the very Rev Fr John Baptist Janssens, SJ, the then Superior General of the Society of Jesus in Rome during his “Ad Limina” visit in 1948.
+The Bishop introduced him self as a descendent of the Jesuit Carnatic Mission and pleaded with the Jesuit Superior General convincingly for starting a Jesuit College in Vijayawada area of the then Madras State in Independent India.
+Hence, the Jesuit General mandated the Jesuit Vice Provincial Superior of Madurai to oblige the sincere request of the Bishop in course of time, but at the earliest possible.

-Fr.Devaiah reached Guntur on 1st August 1952 and met Bishop Ignatius.
-Both of them and many local leaders applied themselves to the task of acquiring sufficient and suitable land for the needs of a Jesuit College.
+Accordingly, Rev Fr K Devaiah, SJ, a Telugu Jesuit from Guntur area, who was working as the Headmaster of St Mary’s High School, Dindigul, Tamilnadu, was tasked in April 1952 to select a suitable site for a Jesuit College in Vijayawada area.
+Fr.
+Devaiah reached Guntur on 1st August 1952 and met Bishop Ignatius.
+Both of them and many local leaders applied themselves to the task of selecting a suitable area and acquiring sufficient land for the needs of a Jesuit College.

-There were many requests and delegations from the people of Baptla, Vetapalam, Nambur, Muktyala, Gannavaram, Vijayawada etc. to start the College in their respective places.
+There were many requests and delegations from the people of Bapatla,Vetapalam, Nambur, Muktyala, Gannavaram, Vijayawada etc., to start the College in their respective places offering the required land and money.

 It was first affiliated to Andhra University till December 1976 and to Acharya Nagarjuna University till 2010.
 Thereafter it is affiliated to Krishna University.